 Huskies have long had issues when it comes to eating.
 They don’t require much food for sustained energy and they also have very sensitive stomachs.
-This leads to a very common problem I hear a lot “my husky won’t eat” So let’s find out why.
+This leads to a very common situation of huskies not eating their food.
+This article covers why and what you can do about it.

 The 6 Reasons Why Your Husky Won’t Eat: